The Manor – History

 The name ‘Charney Manor’ is misleading as it was not a medieval Manor.
 It was built as a grange by Abingdon Abbey, to house the steward or bailiff appointed to look after the Abbey’s lands around Charney.
 These were extensive and the size and elegance of the bailiff’s house indicate what a rich estate they formed.
 The Abbey’s rule was strict – Charney had to provide the Abbey with a specified number of bushels of grain and barrels of fish every year, it was the bailiff’s job to see that these were delivered.
 The fish was principally salmon from the Ock (a pre-Saxon word meaning young salmon).
 Salmon was a staple part of the diet in the Thames Valley in the Middle Ages.
 The Ock also provided crayfish which were on sale in Oxford until c1900.

 Until it was dissolved by Henry VIII in 1538 Abingdon Abbey was one of the great Benedictine establishments not only of England but of Europe.
+In the report made by Henry VIII’s commissioners the rent for Charney Manor, together with its pasture lands, was assessed at £35 10s 8d.

 The Society of Friends (Quakers) bought Charney Manor in 1948 and it is now a Conference and Retreat Centre known as a quiet and safe venue for delegates involved in conflict resolution and international affairs.
 It also provides facilities for groups which include charities, businesses, medical and research staff, musicians, authors and artists.